How does vinegar prevent pumpkins from rotting? Experts reveal 4 ways to use this affordable household item to preserve your pumpkins this Halloween

 (Image credit: Alamy)

-Once you have carved your pumpkins for your outdoor Halloween decor ideas, fully submerge your pieces in a bath or large tub or bucket full of 10 parts water and one part white vinegar.
+Once you have carved your pumpkins for your outdoor Halloween decor ideas, fully submerge your pieces in a bath or large tub (such as the STERILITE 12QT RED Sterlite 12 Quart Dishpan Basin available at Amazon) or bucket full of 10 parts water and one part white vinegar.
 Using a heavy object to carefully weigh them down, soak the gourds for 20 to 30 minutes before allowing them to air dry out of direct sunlight.

-'For an uncarved pumpkin, you need to keep the inside of the pumpkin moist to prevent it from collapsing,' Rachel adds.
+'You need to keep the inside of a carved pumpkin moist to prevent it from collapsing,' Crow adds.
 'Spray the inside of the pumpkin with the vinegar water spray daily to maintain its appearance for longer.'

 Fresh whole pumpkins in a home